 - Firstly, wash the fish and kpomo into a clean pot, and season lightly with salt, Maggi cube, and onions.

 - Secondly, cook for about 10 to 15 minutes.
 Remove fish and deep fry.

 - Thirdly, soak the dried Abacha in boiled water and sieve immediately to avoid being too soft.
-Then keep aside.
+Then keep it aside.
 Skip if you are using fresh Abacha.

-- In a pot or mortar add about 10 cl of red oil and then, add the blended crayfish, pepper, ground ehu, ugba to the mixture and stir.
+- In a pot or mortar add about 10 cl of red oil and then, add the blended crayfish, pepper, ground ehu, and ugba to the mixture and stir.